gagandeeprathore5-collab/snake-game/README.md

 # snake-game

+Here’s a polished README.md you can use for your Tkinter Snake Game project:
 # 🐍 Tkinter Python Snake Game

 A classic **Snake Game** built with **Python** and **Tkinter GUI**, created by *Gagandeep Singh Rathore*.